 “Rothan, here’s a question for you.
 Have you eaten anything today?” she asked him.

 “All right then, are you hungry?”

+Another nod.
 He looked up at the narrow sliver of darkening sky between the buildings above them.
-“It’s closed by now,” he told her.
+“But it’s closed by now,” he told her.